 After laser hair reduction or body hair removal, you may notice redness and swelling for the first few hours.
 A stinging sensation may linger for a day or two and the treated skin may also become slightly crusty.

 While healing from laser hair removal, wash your skin gently with soap and water.
 Avoid picking at or vigorously scrubbing the affected skin.
 You should also avoid sun exposure – both natural sunlight and tanning beds – for at least one week after treatment.
 After this period, use sunscreen whenever you're in the sun.

 All procedures carry some risk.

-The most common side effects of laser hair removal include:
+The most common laser hair removal side effects include: